 Event Supervisors and Tournament Directors with questions should contact Dave Moyer via email at dmoyer@pascioly.org.
 Coaches and participants with questions should submit them via the Science Olympiad FAQ system found online at soinc.org.

-Additional guidance and resources for Event Supervisors, may be found on the Event Page for Division B at soinc.org.
+Additional guidance and resources for Event Supervisors, may be found on the Sounds of Music Event Page at soinc.org.